IQTLabs/snowglobe/README.md

 4. Players
 5. Advisors

-Below is an explanation of what these parameter do and how you can change each.
+Below is an explanation of what these parameters do and how you can change each.

 ### 1. Title